-Implement works

-Construction of first phase of rock control structures and modified nourishment

-Implement first phase of works in Zone B.

-- Build first tranche of rock structures. - Undertake annual nourishment campaigns, with modified volumes and locations in accordance with new approach. - Monitor to assess performance and inform future designs.

-No actions are expected to be required in Zones A or C.

-Implement refreshed monitoring plan.

-- Monitoring of beach levels to assess performance of scheme. - Monitoring of environmental parameters and potential impacts. - Continual review against action levels.

-Review performance.

-- Review monitoring and update modelling and predictions of performance for any potential modifications to second phase of structures and nourishments. - Produce designs and plans for a second phase of works within Stage 3.

-Review and update strategy.

-- Refine costs and economic case. - Take account of any changes in development planning (e.g. regeneration plans, investment opportunities). - Obtain funding to proceed/modify as appropriate.
+Implement works Construe ction of control structures and modified nourishment essential works Implement first phase of works in Zone B. Build first tranche of structures.
+Undertake annual nourishment campaigns, with modified volumes and locations in accordance with new approach.
+Monitor to assess performance and inform future designs.
+No actions are expected to be required in Zones A or C. monitoring Implement refreshed monitoring plan.
+Monitoring of beach levels to assess performance of scheme.
+Monitoring of environmental parameters and potential impacts.
+Continual review against action levels. planning Review performance.
+Review monitoring and update modelling and predictions of performance for any potential modifications to second phase of structures and nourishments.
+Produce designs and plans for a second phase of works within Stage 3. £ funding Review and update strategy.
+Refine costs and economic case.
+Take account of any changes in development planning (e.g. regeneration plans, investment opportunities).
+Obtain funding to proceed/modify as appropriate.

-5.4 Stage 3 activities (2031 to 2060)
+5.4 Phase 3 Long Term activities

-Stage 3 will be similar to Stage 2, except that the second phase of construction works is expected to be carried out over the following decade, depending on the pace set by continual review, monitoring and assessment.
-As well as the likelihood of a continuation of construction of rock control structures and modified nourishment

-5.5 Long-term activities